MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Update-NetFirewallDynamicKeywordAddress.md

 Update-NetFirewallDynamicKeywordAddress -Id "{01234567-89ab-cdef-0123-456789abcdef}" -Addresses 10.0.0.15
 ```

 This example updates a dynamic keyword address to the specified value.
-You can instead use the form `-Address` in a command, for clarity.
+You can instead use the form `-Address` in the command, for clarity.
+The braces are required for the ID.

 ### Example 2: Append an address to a dynamic keyword address
 ```powershell